SQLitis/monsters/README.rst

   scent|3|Medium|Bat, Hunting|Monster Manual II|4 ironically does not have the Track feat scent|3|Small|Dinosaur, Swindlespitter|Monster Manual III|2 no Track feat

 Just for fun, remember that Moonrats are indistinguishable from normal rats except in moonlight.
-If someone did use a rat as a tracker underground, it might turn out that Handle Animal stops working when it gets under the open sky...
+If someone did use a rat as a tracker underground, it might turn out that Handle Animal stops working when it gets under the open sky, due to unexpectedly increased Intelligence...

 .. code-block:: bash